edgexfoundry/edgex-docs/docs_src/design/ucr/Record-and-Replay.md

 Shall have capability to export captured data for use at a later time or to send to other users

-- Exported data shall be in JSON format with option for it to be compressed (ZIP or TAR).
+- Exported data shall be in JSON format with option for it to be compressed (ZIP or GZIP).

 - Exported binary Event/Readings shall not be re-encoded in CBOR.